 Whole Foods 365 Organic Mango Acai White Tea

 The aroma of Mango Acai White Tea is sweet, fruity and tropical.
 Its flavor lies somewhere between fruit juice and VitaminWater.
 There's no real tea taste and the aftertaste is cloyingly sweet.
-Although this is my least favorite of the line, I am sure that there are those who will love it.
+Although this is our least favorite of the line, We are sure that there are those who will love it.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.